-On December 20, 2018, the Securities and Exchange Commission ("SEC") Office of Compliance Inspections and Examinations ("OCIE") released its annual top exam priorities for the 2019 calendar year.
+On January 7, 2020, the Securities and Exchange Commission ("SEC") Office of Compliance Inspections and Examinations ("OCIE") released its annual top exam priorities for the 2020 calendar year.
 OCIE is the SEC division which conducts examinations of registered investment adviser ("RIA") firms and this priority list can help investment advisers be better properly prepared for a regulatory examination.
-In general, the list of priorities for 2019 contains many similar focus areas as highlighted in the agency's 2016, 2017, and 2018 examination priority lists as well as recently issued risk alerts.
-For 2019, the SEC is primarily focused on six categories: compliance and risk at registrants responsible for critical market infrastructure, matters of importance to retail investors, including seniors and those saving for retirement, Financial Industry Regulatory Authority ("FINRA") and the municipal Securities Rule Making Board ("MSRB"), digital assets, cybersecurity, and anti-money laundering programs.
-These six categories are nearly identical to the five 2018 focus areas except for this year's new additional focus on digital assets.
+In general, the list of priorities for 2020 contains many similar focus areas as highlighted in the agency's 2016, 2017, 2018, and 2019 examination priority lists as well as recently issued risk alerts.

-OCIE states that within the priority areas, the agency will be particularly focused on these common RIA regulatory compliance issues:
+OCIE states that within the priority areas, the agency will be particularly focused on these common and emerging RIA regulatory compliance issues:

 - 2018 SEC RIA Examination and Audit Priorities